-From the architect.
+Text description provided by the architects.
 The intervention in the Palma Apartments main premise was the total restructuring of the existing space to create a new proposal for a more real, more fluid and, above all, more livable space for our clients.
 The apartment was based on a common typology of the 80’s, where the spatial arrangement was based on partitioning the space.

 The original entrance opened into an entrance hall, this hall was followed by separate distribution areas, for social, intimate and service.
 From this central distribution space, the various domestic activities were divided separately.